codepath/android_guides/Developing-Custom-Themes.md

 </RelativeLayout>
 ```

-Note that the spinner is bound to a string array.
-Spinner will display the theme names that we will be defining later on.
+Note that the spinner is bound to the string array and will display the theme names that we will be defining later on.

 If you run your application now, you should see the following output.